Aesthetic salon (Japan): Beauty standards

 While there are in each culture many different ideas about what beauty is, some prominent ideals in Japanese culture include hairlessness, slimness, and having full breasts.
 In Japan, there are very specific, quantifiable standards for male and female beauty.
 Japanese salons and other forms of Japanese media promote the idea that every minute part of the body should conform to extremely specific proportions.
 The beauty industry also segments customers' bodies and targets specific areas as the focus of beauty treatments.
 Often beauty salons will chart their customer's progress on a "medical" sheet.
 The Yakano Yuri Beauty Clinic monitors calves, thighs, waist, and bust separately and supplies the exact quantitative change of before and after treatments.
 Aesthetic salons employ a huge variety of beauty treatments for their customers.

 Beauty treatments

-Hair removal

 For many years, Japanese have utilized many different forms of hair removal treatments.
 While the cosmetics industry provides every possible cream, glaze, wax, bleach, razor, etc., aesthetic salons also capitalize on Japanese women's desire to eliminate body hair.
 Aesthetic salons offer a variety of these treatments, seeking to eliminate almost all body hair possible using any number of methods.
-The proprietors of aesthetic salons often assert that shaving will result in thicker, darker coarser body hair.
-Two forms of electrolysis are among the most popular forms of hair removal, as well as what is known as "threading", a technique by which hair is plucked out using a folded string.
+Common professional hair removal methods include laser hair removal, intense pulsed light (IPL), electrolysis, waxing, and threading.
+Electrolysis is a method of permanent hair removal that destroys individual hair follicles using a fine probe and electrical current.
+Threading is a technique by which hair is plucked out using a folded string.